 The historic Women’s Garden at the Obama Presidential Center.
 Originally designed in 1937 to honor the Suffrage Movement, this sunken circular garden is being meticulously restored.
 The updated design improves ADA accessibility and adds an enlarged perennial garden that beautifully captures and treats rainwater.

 The Wetland walk.
-This one-acre wetland area will serve a dual purpose: capturing and treating campus stormwater while providing a serene, shaded boardwalk where visitors can walk among the tree canopy and connect with local ecology.
+This one-acre wetland area will serve a dual purpose: capturing and treating campus stormwater while providing a serene, shaded boardwalk where visitors can walk among the tree canopy and observe local ecological systems.

 The Great Lawn.
 A sprawling 58,000-square-foot open space designed for joyful community exchange, perfect for summer picnics, reading, and even winter sledding.